alex-noreiga/starcrossed/README.md

-# Starcrossed - Birth Chart Generator
+# Starcrossed - Advanced Astrological Platform

-Starcrossed is a modern web application for generating and interpreting astrological birth charts.
-It calculates celestial positions at the time of birth and provides detailed interpretations of planetary placements, aspects, and house positions.
+Starcrossed is a comprehensive astrological platform for generating and interpreting astrological charts with advanced predictive features and community sharing capabilities.
+It calculates celestial positions at the time of birth and provides detailed interpretations of planetary placements, aspects, and house positions, along with advanced predictive tools.

 ## Features

+### Core Birth Chart Features
 - **Birth Chart Calculation Engine**: Accurate planetary positions using Swiss Ephemeris
 - **Interactive Chart Visualization**: Beautiful and intuitive chart representations using D3.js
 - **Detailed Interpretations**: Personalized analysis of planetary positions, aspects, and more
 - **Multiple House Systems**: Support for Placidus, Whole Sign, and other house systems
 - **User Accounts**: Save and manage multiple birth charts
 - **Responsive Design**: Works on desktop and mobile devices

+### Advanced Calculation Features
+- **Secondary Progressions**: Day-for-a-year symbolic movement calculations
+- **Solar Arc Directions**: All planets moving at the rate of the progressed Sun
+- **Solar Return Charts**: Annual charts for when the Sun returns to its natal position
+- **Lunar Phase Analysis**: Insight into lunar cycles and their personal impact
+- **Composite Charts**: Relationship charts using planetary midpoints

+### Predictive Tools
+- **Personalized Forecasts**: Custom astrological forecasts based on multiple factors
+- **Eclipse Impact Analysis**: How eclipses influence your chart specifically
+- **Retrograde Planning Tool**: Plan around retrograde periods with personalized advice
+- **Key Date Identification**: Important astrological dates and their meanings
+- **Planetary Hour Calculator**: Traditional time division based on planetary rulerships

+### Community & Sharing
+- **Public Profiles**: Optional public astrologer profiles
+- **Chart Sharing**: Share charts with interpretations
+- **Chart Comments**: Discuss and provide feedback on charts
+- **Community Forums**: Discuss astrology topics with other users
+- **Social Media Integration**: Share charts on social platforms

 ## Tech Stack